Making Tax Digital with Larking Gowen

-The Government's plan to make tax digital will affect every individual taxpayer and business by 2020.
+The Government's plan to make tax digital will affect every individual taxpayer and business.
 Some changes have already begun, and we recommend you get engaged as early as possible to get used to the new system.

 In essence, 'Making Tax Digital' is designed to get all tax records online and up to date, so they are accessible to both taxpayers and HMRC.
 Quarterly submissions of accounts will then be made to HMRC to give a snapshot of business income and expenses.

-Businesses with a turnover above the VAT threshold will be mandated to use making tax digital for business (MTDfB) system from April 2019 to meet their VAT obligations.
-Businesses with a turnover below the VAT threshold will not be required to use MTDfB from April 2019 but can choose to do so.
+Businesses with a turnover above the VAT threshold have been mandated to use making tax digital for business (MTDfB) system from April 2019 to meet their VAT obligations.
+Businesses with a turnover below the VAT threshold are not required to use MTDfB from April 2019 but can choose to do so.

 Whether you are an individual, a partnership, an incorporated company, or a family trust, Larking Gowen offers a full service from looking after your digital accounts to giving advice on what steps to take to get in line with the new system.